prathimacode-hub/ML-ProjectKart/CONTRIBUTING.md

 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms. **Usage of NumPY is highly recommended.**

-### Other points to remember while submitting your work:
+### 📍Other points to remember while submitting your work:

-- If Titanic Survival Prediction is submitted for example, the Folder Name should be "Titanic Survival Prediction" and the File Name as "Titanic_Survival_Prediction.py"
+- If Titanic Survival Prediction is submitted for example, the Folder Name should be "Titanic Survival Prediction" and the File Name as "titanic_survival_prediction.py"
 - File extension for code should be `.py`.
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure you have created for your project.
 If you want to, please contact before doing so.